Al Smith 1928 presidential campaign: Primary campaign

 Soon after the 1924 election, Smith's supporters began laying the groundwork for a 1928 effort.
-Smith enjoyed continued popularity in the North.
+Smith enjoyed continued popularity in the North, and was further helped by the endorsement of Philip La Follette.
+Philip was son of 1924 Progressive Party presidential candidate Robert M. La Follette, who died in 1925 seven months after receiving 16.62 percent of the popular vote in the previous November's presidential election.
+As a third-party presidential candidate only former President Millard Fillmore in 1856, incumbent Vice President John C. Breckinridge in 1860, former President Theodore Roosevelt in 1912, and independent Ross Perot in 1992 have ever exceeded La Follette's 1924 vote share.
+Whilst Phillip's brother Robert M. La Follette Jr. did not endorse Smith he equally refused to endorse any Republican.

+Smith was also endorsed by Nebraska Republican and La Follette ally George W. Norris, because of his support for public electric utilities and strong interest in Smith's development of hydroelectric power as Governor.

 Anti-Catholicism and anti-Tammany sentiments were a major obstacle to Smith's nomination.
 Smith's opposition distributed booklets which capitalized on these topics.
 Franklin Delano Roosevelt, a Protestant, proved to be a significant advocate for Smith, capable of transcending the issue of religion.

 Also active within Smith's campaign was Charles Poletti.

 Smith's candidacy faced the obstacle of opposition from the forces of the Ku Klux Klan.
 In August 1925, a march was held in Washington, D.C., where thousands of hooded klansmen aimed to display both their power and their opposition to new forces in the Democratic Party.
 In an implied reference to Smith, imperial wizard Hiram Wesley Evans declared that the Klan was opposed to the granting of "political power to any Roman Catholic".

 Roosevelt was informed by a top-ranking Democrat from Utah that that state's delegates would be available to Smith, if he ran.
 The same individual also expressed certainty that Smith would carry the state during the general election if nominated.